Boro23-wq/leetcode-coding-problems/most-common-word.md

  * @return {string}
  */
 var mostCommonWord = function(paragraph, banned) {
-    let validWordFrequency = {};
+    // object to store all the valid words that are not banned let validWordFrequency = {};
+    // Set to store the banned words
-    let bannedWords = new Set();
+    // so that the lookup is constant let bannedWords = new Set();
-    let mostCommonWord = '';
+    // the word with most frequency will be returned eventually let mostCommonWord = '';

-    let words = paragraph.split(/\W+/);
+    // regex to trim any unneccessary chars off the word let words = paragraph.split(/\W+/);

-    for (let word of banned){
+    // moved all the words from banned to the 'bannedWords' set for (let word of banned){
         bannedWords.add(word);
     }

-    for (let word of words){
+    // for all the words in paragraph for (let word of words){
+        // convert them to lowercase since, we are comparing
-        let lowerCaseWord = word.toLowerCase();
+        // them to lowercase words in the bannedWords set let lowerCaseWord = word.toLowerCase();

-        if(!bannedWords.has(lowerCaseWord)){
+        // into this loop only if the word is not in the banned set if(!bannedWords.has(lowerCaseWord)){
-            if(validWordFrequency[lowerCaseWord] === undefined){
+            // if the word is not already in the map if(validWordFrequency[lowerCaseWord] === undefined){
                 validWordFrequency[lowerCaseWord] = 0;
             }
-            validWordFrequency[lowerCaseWord]++
+            // increment the count for every word (if it appears multiple times) validWordFrequency[lowerCaseWord]++

+            // put the first word as the mostCommonWord since no other
+            // words have appeared before that
             if(mostCommonWord === ''){
                 mostCommonWord += lowerCaseWord;
             }

+            // check in the map the freq of the word and the mostCommonWord
-            if(validWordFrequency[lowerCaseWord] > validWordFrequency[mostCommonWord]){
+            // replace mostCommonWord if the word has higher frequency if(validWordFrequency[lowerCaseWord] > validWordFrequency[mostCommonWord]){
                 mostCommonWord = lowerCaseWord;
             }
         }
     }
     return mostCommonWord;
 };
 ```